Cercozoa

-Cercozoa (now synonymised with Filosa) is a phylum of diverse single-celled eukaryotes.
+Cercozoa is a phylum of diverse single-celled eukaryotes.
 They lack shared morphological characteristics at the microscopic level, and are instead united by molecular phylogenies of rRNA and actin or polyubiquitin.
 They were the first major eukaryotic group to be recognized mainly through molecular phylogenies.
 They are the natural predators of many species of bacteria.
 They are closely related to the phylum Retaria, comprising amoeboids that usually have complex shells, and together form a supergroup called Rhizaria.

 Characteristics

 The group includes most amoeboids and flagellates that feed by means of filose pseudopods.
 These may be restricted to part of the cell surface, but there is never a true cytostome or mouth as found in many other protozoa.
 They show a variety of forms and have proven difficult to define in terms of structural characteristics, although their unity is strongly supported by phylogenetic studies.

 Diversity

 Some cercozoans are grouped by whether they are "filose" or "reticulose" in the behavior of their cytoskeleton when moving: